Want to raise a happy & healthy Baby?

-During this phase, a 1 year baby food chart can be of great help—besides, this food chart with help you learn the gradual process of introducing food items.
+During this phase, a 1-year baby food chart can be of great help—besides, this food chart will help you learn the gradual process of introducing food items.

 Since your baby is breastfed, they will be receiving most of their nutritional requirements from their mother’s breast milk.
 Therefore, the mother must consume foods rich in proteins and other healthy nutrients.
 During this phase, sticking to a 3 months baby food chart can be genuinely beneficial!

 You can consider introducing new food items into your baby’s diet during this month's journey.
 For example, a few fruits you can include are apples, avocados, bananas, and pears.
 Apart from that, you can also get your baby to try out a few vegetables like green peas, sweet potato, and squash butternut.